 When the Paws PR team works with a company or nonprofit to develop a new business plan or launch a strategic communications plan, one tactic that is almost always included is the blog.
 A blog is not only a great way to effectively communicate your company’s mission or product/services, it’s a necessary tool to keep your website’s SEO (Search Engine Optimization) at the top of the Google rankings.
-We asked copywriter Daelyn Fortney for her insight into how to write an impactful blog:
+Here is our insight into how to write an impactful blog:

 Whether you are relaying news, sharing a story or offering advice, a blog post is a perfect way to reach your targeted audience.
 A unique approach to crafting an effective post is to think of presenting the message in a similar manner as to what is used in the sales and marketing industries.